Lib Tech Hot Knife 2013-2019 Snowboard Review

-Edge Hold: The Hot Knife has a more mellow MTX sidecut that isn’t very apparent unless you look closer.
-It’s similar to the Impossible Series and the Attack Banana but with the camber shape, it’s got a little more bite keeping it on the Great side of Excellent but still excellent.
+Edge Hold: The Hot Knife has more of the .5 MTX.
+It doesn’t seem full-on but with the camber it still has a lot of bite.
+Definitely on the Great side of Excellent but still excellent.
 It’s not overly grippy either which is really good.
 Even in the soft snow off-piste, it doesn’t grip too much like the old camber magnatraction boards or the current boards that have a more aggressive sidecut.

 Flex: We had a demo model which usually runs stiffer but even after it mellows out it will be more on the aggressive side of medium.
 It’s not quite the butter board and it takes a lot of work to bend back the hard angle down near the tip/tail.